LCA-EET/Lichdom/README.md

 **Lich Touch (Innate Melee Weapon)**
 This is a melee weapon usable at will.
 It strikes as a +5 weapon.

-It does piercing damage equal to your STR bonus (minimum 0) and d10 cold damage.
-Each hit forces a save vs. death on the subject at a -1 penalty per 4 levels or be paralyzed.
-(The default paralysis duration is 5 rounds.)
+It does piercing damage equal to your d10 + STR bonus (minimum 0) as well as d10 cold damage.
+Each hit forces a save vs. death on the subject at no penalty or be paralyzed for 5 rounds.
 Spell resistance applies to paralysis.

 **Crown of the Lich (Base Market Value: 100,000G, 1 Sold by Sister Garlena atop Watcher's Keep)** With this crown equipped, you gain many of the benefits of being a Lich without the entire transformation.
 While a Lich can equip this crown, most of its effects are redundant.